-The highness and lowness of your singing will reflect on your vocal tone; thus, you’ll sound like you have two voices, consequently, when you sing its important not to sound like you are switching between the two unless you intentionally singing or wrote a song that requires it to be sung that way.
+The highness and lowness of your singing will reflect on your vocal tone; thus, you’ll sound like you have two voices, consequently, when you sing it’s important not to sound like you are switching between the two, unless you are intentionally singing or wrote a song that requires it to be sung that way.

 In the chest and head voice lessons, you will learn techniques that teach you how to blend your two voices across your vocal range.

-To extend your range you first need to understand just were your range stands.
+To extend your range you first need to understand just where your range stands.
 At what point of the scale do you start to flutter.